Types of Degrees Laboratory Technician Majors Are Getting

 |Hispanic or Latino||25|

-Students from other countries are interested in Clinical Laboratory Technician, too.
-About 1.5% of those with this major are international students.
+Americans aren’t the only ones with an interest in Clinical Laboratory Technician.
+About 3.2% of those with this major are international students.

 How Much Do Laboratory Technician Majors Make?